hype-moment/pluswall/README.md

 with this alias, just give the command (pluswall) that the program will open.

 You can change (pluswall) to any other name you want.

-# Use in different window managers

-As stated earlier, the program is simple and configurable, and can be used in different window managers, but I have not yet implemented a high-level way for the program to automatically recognize the current window manager.

-Bearing in mind the window manager you are using you should edit the file.

-# Example

-		vim ~/PlusWall/Animes/plus.sh

-Uncomment the line at the beginning of the file corresponding to your window manager, and comment out the others, if window manager is already uncommented it is not necessary to perform this step

 # Animes